lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     their initial values of 0.
 This is expected as the conjugate gradient algorithm only affects the positions of the particles based on the forces between them, without affecting their velocities.

-..  container:: justify

 Other useful information has been printed in the terminal, for example, LAMMPS tells us that the first of the four criteria to be satisfied was the energy:

 ..  code-block:: bw